 Carolyn is someone who likes to live life to the fullest and maybe occasionally a little dangerously… well, at least in terms of food.
 You can challenge her to eat just about anything.
-An avid world traveler, Carolyn has climbed Mount Fuji in Japan and has an extensive travel wish list that currently has Israel and Vietnam at the top.
-As if all of that doesn’t make her interesting enough, she loves hot yoga classes (she’s training to be a yoga instructor!) and team sports like basketball and ultimate Frisbee.
+An avid world traveller, Carolyn has climbed Mount Fuji in Japan and has an extensive travel wish list that currently has Ethiopia and Vietnam at the top.
+As if all of that doesn’t make her interesting enough, she loves hot yoga classes (she’s actually a certified yoga instructor!) and team sports like basketball and ultimate Frisbee.

 Carolyn graduated from the John Molson School of Business at Concordia University in 2003 with a B.Comm. in Marketing.
 Then, she got her LL.L.
 (Civil Law) in 2007 and her LL.B.
 (Common Law) in 2008 from the National Program at the University of Ottawa.
 She was called to the Ontario Bar in 2009.
 But she hasn’t been interested in resting on her laurels.
 Two law degrees weren’t enough for her.
 She also graduated from Osgoode Hall, York University in 2012 with an LL.M. in Family Law.
-Finally (for now), when Carolyn recognized her interest in the financial aspects of family law, she earned her designation in 2017 as a Certified Divorce Financial Analyst ®.
-She goes the “extra mile” by analyzing the financial data to strengthen her clients’ cases with the goal of assisting her clients in not only reaching financial settlements, but in reaching financial settlements that considers short-term and long-term financial impact.
-We wonder what she’ll be up to next…
+When Carolyn recognized her interest in the financial aspects of family law, she earned her designation in 2017 as a Certified Divorce Financial Analyst ®.
+She goes the “extra mile” by analyzing the financial data to strengthen her clients’ cases with the goal of assisting her clients in not only reaching financial settlements but in reaching financial settlements that consider both the short-term and long-term financial impact.

 Working with diverse clients is one of the things Carolyn enjoys most about her work in family law.
 She especially enjoys helping clients with issues involving culture and diversity, as well as LGBT issues.
 She considers herself the voice of her clients in a complicated court system, so she is an advocate you can count on.